neeraj-singh-kapkoti/Hospital-Project/nodes/notes.md

 # 1 HTTP in details

 HTTP (Hypertext Transfer Protocol) is the foundation of data communication on the World Wide Web.
 Below are some important notes about HTTP:
+Hypertext Transfer Protocol (HTTP) is an application-layer protocol for transmitting hypermedia documents, such as HTML.
+It was designed for communication between web browsers and web servers

 ## Overview